ahmedriaahi/R_PX0-autonomous-robot/README.md

 ## 🧪 How to Launch

-Make sure to have ROS (e.g., Noetic) and Gazebo installed.
+Make sure to have ROS Noetic and Gazebo installed.

 ```bash
 # Clone the repository into your ROS workspace